Subtivals/subtivals/README.md

 ![screenshot](http://mathieu-leplatre.info/media/subtivals/subtivals.png)

-**Subtivals**, a program to project Advanced SubStation Alpha subtitles (ASS, *.ass).
+**Subtivals**, a program to project Advanced SubStation Alpha (ASS, *.ass) and Subrip (*.srt) subtitles.

 Purpose
 =======

-Hard copies for film festivals do not always carry subtitles for the hard-of-hearing.
+Hard copies for film festivals do not always carry subtitles, especially for the hard-of-hearing.

 Subtivals goals are the projection and the control of subtitles superimposed on a cinema screen;